garrandall/popular-music-data/tracks/get-buck-in-here-dj-felli-fel-diddy-akon-ludacris-lil-jon.md

 Spin like my record at the radio station
 Feel the sensation, I put it right there
 They be like LUDA, I be like yeaaaaaaa,
-You like it like that dont cha baby
+You like it like that don't cha baby
 The flow's insane, and the stroke is crazy
 I stroke so good, like Tiger Woods
 And I ROWR like a tiger would